Menu

-Can a Creditor Harass Me After Bankruptcy Discharge?
+Creditor Trying to Collect After Bankruptcy Discharge?

 When consumers file bankruptcy, they often wonder whether a debt collector can still collect on a debt discharged in bankruptcy.
-The answer: No. Creditors must cease trying to collect discharged debt from bankruptcy filers.
+The answer: No. Creditors must cease trying to collect a discharged debt from bankruptcy filers.

 Why Can’t Creditors Collect a Debt From Me After Filing Bankruptcy?